As coronavirus fears grow, private equity eyes distressed investments

 By Abhinav Ramnarayan and Chibuike Oguh

-BERLIN, Feb 28 (Reuters) - Major private equity firms, which have built up big distressed debt funds in recent years, are ready to snap up assets on the cheap if market disruptions continue, senior executives said at an industry meeting this week.
+BERLIN, Feb 28 (Reuters) - Major private equity firms, which have built up big distressed debt funds in recent years, are ready to snap up assets on the cheap if the coronavirus outbreak causes deeper market disruptions, executives told an industry meeting this week.

 Industry officials debated when a global recession might kick in and whether the coronavirus would be the trigger.

-Billionaire private-equity chief Leon Black said his company, Apollo Global Management, which built its reputation in the aftermath of the 2008 financial crisis because of its investments then, is ready to deploy funds should there be a global recession.
+Billionaire private-equity chief Leon Black said his firm, Apollo Global Management, which built its reputation on investments made in the aftermath of the 2008 financial crisis, was ready to deploy funds in the event of a global recession.

 "A downturn would not be a bad thing for Apollo," he said during a panel discussion.

-He said Apollo, which manages over $300 billion in assets, invested almost $50 billion in four months around the time of the 2008 financial crisis, and was prepared for another such splurge should there be another downturn.
+Apollo, which manages over $300 billion in assets, invested almost $50 billion in four months around the time of the 2008 financial crisis, and was prepared for a similar splurge should there be another downturn, he said.

 "At this point in the cycle, you do have to keep an eye out for potential disruptions and we may already be seeing some of that coming to pass," said Jason Thomas, global head of research at The Carlyle Group, a $225 billion private equity fund.

+The more the senior the debt the higher the priority for repayment in the event of a bankruptcy.

-"Credit becomes relatively undervalued, creating a buying opportunity irrespective of your views on the broader economy," he added.
+"Credit becomes relatively undervalued, creating a buying opportunity irrespective of your views on the broader economy," Carlyle's Thomas said.

 KEEPING POWDER DRY

-Many private equity firms have been building up distressed debt funds over several years, keeping a sizeable chunk of them on hold for a downturn.
+Many private equity firms have been building up distressed debt funds for several years, keeping a chunk of them on hold for a downturn.
 Such "dry powder" among distressed debt funds hit a record $77 billion globally in 2019, according to data from Preqin.

+Some distressed debt specialists told Reuters in January that 2020 could be their year, with default rates tipped to rise and an expected increase in the number of companies that will struggle to service their debt.

 The difficulty for these funds is predicting the end of what has been a long economic growth cycle.
 Many have been focusing on challenged sectors such as automobiles and energy instead of looking for a particular flashpoint in the economy.